benwang2/obsidian-f22/Rutgers/2022 Fall/misc/Elizabeth Broderick's Portrayal in the Press.md

 - U.S. national press coverage relying on stereotypes to cut corners
 - Press focuses on creating a story as opposed to accurately reporting

+## Notes
+The delivery of this information is written in such a way to draw attention to the relationship between Elizabeth and Daniel Broderick - a husband and his ex-wife.
+Despite that there are two murder victims, the media only describes Elizabeth and Daniel in depth, quickly glossing over Daniel's newlywed wife.

+The story is not about the murder victims, but the murderer themselves.